 Use extra caution around children.
-Some children are
+Some children are very affectionate and will run to greet you as their pastor.
+We want to cultivate good and positive relationships with the children of our congregations.

-very affectionate and will run to greet you as their pastor.
-We want to good cultivate and positive relationships with the children of our congregations.
 However, due in part to the scandals plaguing the Catholic Church, care must be observed that all contact with children be appropriate.
-If embrace your hug or is misinterpreted, could you face allegations of abuse, molestation, and even a criminal lawsuit.
+If your hug or embrace is misinterpreted, you could face allegations of abuse, molestation, and even a criminal lawsuit.
 It does not have to be true for the media to report it and someone to believe it.
 Again, the rule is no touching beyond the head, shoulders, or hands!